yukaitung/realworld-oat-poco/README.md

 ### GitLab CI/CD

-This project contains a GitLab CI/CD script, refer to [.gitlab-ci.yml](.gitlab-ci.yml)
+This project contains a GitLab CI/CD script.
+It automatically builds the executable and Docker image, runs the tests, and finally uploads the Docker image to docker.io.
+Refer to the [.gitlab-ci.yml](.gitlab-ci.yml) script for more details.

 ### Test the program